Qanats of Ghasabeh: Pahlavi period

 During the Pahlavi period, the process of qanat construction and maintenance continued.
 A council that was responsible for the qanats was set up by the government.
 At that time most of the qanats belonged to landlords.
 In fact, feudalism was the prevailing system in the rural regions.
 The peasants were not entitled to the lands they worked on, but were considered only as the users of the lands.
 They had to pay rent for land and water to the landlords who could afford to finance all the proceedings required to maintain the qanats, for they were relatively wealthy.
 According to the report of Safi Asfiya, who was in charge of supervising the qanats of Iran in the former regime, in the year 1942 Iran had 40,000 qanats with a total discharge of 600,000 liters per second or 18.2 billion cubic meters per year.
 In 1961, another report was published revealing that in Iran there were 30,000 qanats of which just 20,000 were still in use, with a total output of 560,000 lit/se or 17.3 billion cubic meters per year.
-In 1959 a reforme program named as the White Revolution was declared by the former Shah.
+In 1959 a reform program named as the White Revolution was declared by the former Shah.
 One of the articles of this program addressed the land reform that let peasants take ownership of part of the landlords' lands.
-In fact, the land reform meant that the landlords lost their motivation for investing more money in constructing or repairing the qanats which were subject to the Lnd Reform Law.
+In fact, the land reform meant that the landlords lost their motivation for investing more money in constructing or repairing the qanats which were subject to the Land Reform Law.
 On the other hand, the peasants could not come up with the money to maintain the qanats, so many qanats were gradually abandoned.

 In 1963, the Ministry of Water and Electricity was established in order to provide the rural and urban areas of the country with sufficient water and electricity.
 Later, this Ministry was renamed the Ministry of Energy.

 In the year 2000, holding the International Conference on Qanats in Yazd drew a lot of attention to the qanats.
 In 2005 the Iranian government and UNESCO signed an agreement to set up the International Center on Qanats and Historic Hydraulic Structures (ICQHS) under the auspices of UNESCO.
 The main mission of this center is the recognition, transfer of knowledge and experiences, promotion of information and capacities with regard to all aspects of qanat technology and related historic hydraulic structures.
 This mission aims to fulfill sustainable development of water resources and the application of the outcome of the activities in order to preserve historical and cultural values as well as the promotion of the public welfare within the communities whose existence depends on the rational exploitation of the resources and preservation of such historical structures.